 - The ALTA Training Center — Our Training Center can handle individuals to multiple groups of twenty.
 We can provide housing alternatives from hotels within walking distance to home-stays.

 All Training is customized.
-The training method for oral training is either the Direct or Audio-Lingual Method.
+The training program method for oral training is either the Direct or Audio-Lingual Method.
 Programs that include reading or writing use appropriate training methods for those skills

 All Training Programs have a Program Director whose responsibility is to deliver the results you expect.
 Larger Programs often have a Program Team including a Program Director, Language Director and Scheduling Director.
 The Program Trainers report to the Program Director.
 What this means is that you have a decision-maker to make the program work, to discuss details and to adjust to unexpected changes.
 We can provide considerable detail in terms of scheduling and participant performance.